Fair Warning Excerpt

 Atlanto-occipital dislocation (AOD), orthopedic decapitation, or internal decapitation describes ligamentous separation of the spinal column from the skull base.
 It is possible for a human to survive such an injury; however, only 30% of cases do not result in immediate death.
 Common etiology for such injuries is sudden and severe deceleration leading to a whiplash-like mechanism.

-The word ‘mechanism’ in that description began to haunt me.
-Mattson said someone strong or with a tool of some kind had powerfully twisted Tina Portrero’s neck.
+The word mechanism in that description began to haunt me.
+Someone strong or with some kind of tool had powerfully twisted Tina Portrero’s neck.
 I now wondered if there had been any markings on her head or body that indicated a tool had been used.

-The Google search brought up a few citations of AOD as cause of death in auto accidents.
+The Google search brought up a few citations of AOD as the cause of death in auto accidents.
 One in Atlanta and another in Dallas.
 The most recent in Seattle.
-All were deemed accident related and there was no citation for AOD being the cause of death in a murder case.
+All were deemed accident-related, and there was no reference to AOD being the cause of death in a murder case.

 I needed to do a deeper dive.
-When I was covering crime for the Velvet Coffin, I had once drawn an assignment to cover a convention of coroners from around the world.
-They had all convened in downtown Los Angeles and my editor wanted a feature on what coroners talk about at conventions.
-The editor who assigned me the piece wanted war stories and the gallows humor exhibited by the people who deal in death and dead bodies day in and day out.
-I wrote the story but in reporting it learned of a website primarily used by medical examiners as a resource spot for posing questions to other coroners when faced with unusual circumstances involving a death.
+When I was working for the Velvet Coffin, I had once drawn an assignment to write a story about a convention of coroners from around the world.
+They had all met in downtown Los Angeles, and my editor wanted a feature on what coroners talk about at these events.
+The editor who assigned me the piece wanted war stories and the gallows humor exhibited by people who deal in death and dead bodies day in and day out.
+I wrote the story and in reporting it learned of a website primarily used by medical examiners as a resource for posing questions to other coroners when faced with unusual circumstances involving a death.

-The site was called www.causesofdeath.net and it was password protected but because it was available to coroners around the world the password was mentioned on much of the literature handed out at the convention.
-I had entered the site a few times over the years since I attended the convention just to poke around and see what was happening and of current interest on the discussion board.
+The site was called causesofdeath.net and it was password protected, but because it was available to coroners around the world, the password was mentioned in much of the literature handed out at the convention.
+I had visited the site a few times over the years since attending the convention just to poke around and see what was of current interest on the discussion board.
 But I had never posted anything until now.
-I worded my post so that I was not falsely holding myself out as a medical examiner, but I wasn’t exactly saying that I wasn’t, either.
+I worded my post so that I was not falsely portraying myself as a medical examiner, but I wasn’t exactly saying that I wasn’t, either.

-The post was carefully worded.
-The short hand to suggest intimacy.
-YOA for years of age, AOD for atlanto-occipital dislocation.
+The shorthand in my post suggested expertise.
+YOA for years of age, AOD the abbreviation for atlanto-occipital dislocation.
 The mention of the International Association of Medical Examiners convention was legit because I was there.
-But it would help readers of the post believe I was a working coroner.
-I knew it edged ethical considerations but I wasn’t acting on this as a reporter.
+But it would also help readers of the post believe I was a working coroner.
+I knew it skirted ethical considerations but I wasn’t acting on this as a reporter.
 At least not yet.
 I was acting as an interested party.
-The cops had come and collected my DNA and all but said I was a suspect.
-I needed information and this might be one means of getting it.
+The cops had all but said I was a suspect.
+They had come and collected my DNA and studied my arms and upper torso.
+I needed information and this was one means of getting it.
 I knew it was a shot in the dark but it was one worth taking.
-I would check the site in a day or two to see if I had any takers.
+I would check the site in a day or two to see if I had any responses.

-Next on my list was Linda Hill.
-She was quoted in the Times story as a close friend of Christina Portrero’s.
-For her, I switched hats – from potential suspect to journalist.
-After the routine efforts to get a phone number for her turned up nothing.
-I reached out to her – or at least who I thought was her – with private messages to her Facebook page, which appeared dormant, and on her Instagram account as well.
+Next on my list was Lisa Hill.
+She was quoted in the Times story as a close friend of Portrero’s.
+For her, I switched hats—from potential suspect to journalist.
+After the routine efforts to get a phone number for her turned up nothing, I reached out to her—or at least who I thought was her—with private messages to her Facebook page, which appeared dormant, and to her Instagram account as well.

-Before shutting down my efforts I checked back on the causesofdeath.com to see if my fishing expedition had attracted any bites.
+Before shutting down my efforts, I checked back on causesofdeath.net to see if my fishing expedition had attracted any bites.
 It had not.
-I then went back into Google and started reading up on digital stalking or cyberstalking, as it was more commonly referred to.
+I then went back into Google and started reading up on digital stalking (or cyberstalking, as it was more commonly called).
 Most of what was out there didn’t jibe with what Mattson had described.
 Cyberstalking most often involved victims being harassed by someone they knew in at least a peripheral way.
-But Mattson had specifically said that Tina Portrero had complained to a friend – most likely Lisa Hill – that she had gone on a date with a man who seemed to know things about her he shouldn’t yet know.
+But Mattson had specifically said that Tina Portrero had complained to a friend—most likely Lisa Hill—that she had randomly met a man in a bar who seemed to know things about her he shouldn’t have known.

-With that quote in mind I set out to find out all I could about Tina Portrero myself.
-I quickly learned I may have already had an advantage over the mystery man who had set off alarms with her.
-When I went down the usual checklist of social media apps I realized that I had forgotten that I was already her friend on Facebook and a follower on Instagram.
-We had exchanged these connections the night we had met.
-Then after, when no second date grew out of the initial meeting, neither of us had bothered to unfriend or block the other.
-This I had to admit was vanity – everybody likes to pad their numbers, not subtract from them.
-Higher numbers equal higher popularity.
-It was all bullshit but it was the way it was.
+With that in mind, I set out to learn all I could about Tina Portrero.
+I quickly realized I might already have an advantage over the mystery man who had set off alarms with her.
+When I went down the usual checklist of social-media apps, I remembered that I was already her friend on Facebook and a follower on Instagram.
+We had exchanged these connections the night we met.
+Then afterward, when no second date grew out of the initial meeting, neither of us had bothered to unfriend or block the other.
+This I had to admit was vanity—everybody likes to pad their numbers, not subtract from them.

-Tina’s Facebook page had not been very active and appeared to be used primarily as a means of keeping in touch with family.
+Tina’s Facebook page had not been very active and appeared to be used primarily to keep in touch with family.
 I remembered when we had met that she said her family was from Chicago.
-There were several posts spread over the last year from people with her same last name.
+There were several posts spread over the last year from people with her last name.
 These were routine messages and photos.
 There were also several cat and dog videos posted by her or to her.

-I moved on, going from Facebook to Instagram and seeing that Tina was far more active here, routinely posting selfies and other photos of her engaged in various activities with friends or by herself.
+I moved on to Instagram and saw that Tina was far more active there, routinely posting photos of herself engaged in various activities with friends or alone.
 Many had captions that identified the locations and people in the shot.
 I went back through the feed several months.
 Tina had been to Maui once and Las Vegas twice during that time.
-There were shots of her with various men and women, and multiple photos of her at clubs and bars and house parties.
-It was clear from these that her drink of choice was an Aperol spritz.
-I remembered that that drink she held in her hands when she came down the bar to me at Marmalade the night we met.
-It was awkward later when we got to my place and all I could offer her was beer, bourbon and vodka.
+There were shots of her with various men and women, and multiple photos of her at clubs, bars, and house parties.
+It was clear from these that her drink of choice was a Cosmo.
+I remembered that that was the drink she held in her hand when she came down the bar to me at Mistral the night we met.

-I have to admit that even though I knew she was dead, I felt jealous as I reviewed her recent life in photos and saw how full and active it was.
-My life was nothing in comparison and I fell into morbid thoughts about her upcoming funeral where invariably her friends and others would say she lived life to the fullest.
-The same could not be send about me.
+I have to admit that even though I knew she was dead, I felt envious as I reviewed photos of her recent life and saw how full and active it was.
+My life was not nearly as exciting in comparison and I fell into morbid thoughts about her upcoming funeral, where invariably her friends and others would say she had lived life to the fullest.
+The same could not be said about me.

-It was hard to tell from the post whether Taylor was a half-sister who was elusive and therefore had to be tracked down, or whether Taylor had been previously unknown to Tina.
-The one thing that was clear was that the two women definitely looked like they were related.
-Both had the same high forehead and attached earlobes, dark eyes and hair.
-The genetic connection between the women was readily apparent.
+It was hard to tell from the post whether Taylor was a half sister who had fallen out of touch and therefore had to be tracked down, or whether Taylor had been previously unknown to Tina.
+What was clear was that the two women definitely looked related.
+Both had the same high forehead and high cheekbones, dark eyes, and dark hair.

 I searched to see if there was a Taylor Portrero on Instagram or Facebook but drew a blank.
-It appeared that if Tina and Taylor were half-sisters, then they now had different last names.
-This could have occurred through marriage but it also could mean they had different fathers.
+It appeared that if Tina and Taylor were half sisters, they had different last names.

 After my survey of social media ended, I went into full reporter mode and used a variety of search engines to look for other references to Christina Portrero.
 I was soon able to find the side of her not celebrated on social media.
-She had a DUI arrest on her record and as well as an arrest for possession of a controlled substance.
-That being MDMA, more commonly referred to as Molly, a drug that increases the activity of neurotransmitters in the brain and causing mood-elevating effects.
+She had a DUI arrest on her record as well as an arrest for possession of a controlled substance—that being MDMA, more commonly referred to as ecstasy or Molly, a party drug with mood-elevating effects.
 The arrests resulted in two stints in court-ordered rehab and probation, which she completed in order to have the judge expunge her record of convictions.
-Both arrests occurred more than five years before.
-Even still, it seemed to me that MDMA was a young person’s drug and with her arrest occurring in 2014, Tina was in her late 30s.
-That struck me as odd and I wondered if the drug had been planted in her possession.
-Because the case had been adjudicated and expunged, those details were beyond my grasp.
+Both arrests had occurred more than five years before.

 I was still online, looking for more details about the dead woman, when my phone buzzed and the screen showed a blocked number.